• Current alerts (1) Click to view

 When will I receive notification confirming my ceremony?

-The City of Stirling will email an invitation to you approximately two to four weeks before your ceremony date.
+The City of Stirling will email an invitation to you approximately four to six weeks before your ceremony date.

 Do I need to bring anything to the ceremony?